senzhaocode/FuSViz_docs/docs/Usage_manual.md

 #### Running offline

 By default, the initiation of IGV browser in FuSViz **linear module** needs an online environment.
-However, with some additional configurations, it is possible to run FuSViz on an offline system.
+However, with some additional configurations, it is able to run FuSViz on an offline system.
 Users will need to manually upload pre-defined genome reference and index files, and cytoband annotation for launching the IGV session.

 * For human genome version hg19:
 	* *hg19.fasta* - https://s3.amazonaws.com/igv.broadinstitute.org/genomes/seq/hg19/hg19.fasta